Josh5231/MySlackBot/README.md

 "what is my name" or "who am I" - Check if bot has setup user

+"what are your commands" or "commands" - Get a list of commands that Note-bot will respond to

 "uptime" or "who are you" - Get info about the bot and it's uptime

 "save <Note-to-save>" or "store <Note-to-save>" - Store a "note" in DB associated with "this" user